PANGAPING/C-Notes/README.md

 # C-Notes
-The notes repository about C#.
+The notes repository of C#.